csokt/weblog-mysql/README.md

 # weblog-mysql

-Examine log files, MySQL tables, MongoDB collections across different hosts in your browser. mysql module
+Examine log files, MySQL tables, MongoDB collections across different hosts in your browser, mysql module.

 ## How to use